isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 before approving it as an alternative to the school-prescribed PLD.
-Parents will be required to consent to the installation of the DMA, and the DMA must be installed in the non-prescribed device, before it can be used in school in lieu of the school-prescribed PLD.</p>
+Parents will be required to consent to the installation of the DMA, and the DMA must be installed in the non-prescribed device, before it can be used in school in lieu of the school-prescribed PLD.
+Please note that the alternative device should be a WiFi only model.</p>
 <p></p>
 </li>
 <li>